drlinux/openshift-origin-cartridge-riak/README.md

 # OpenShift RIAK Cartridge
-This cartridge is a shameless DIY ripoff, getting awesome by the second of course.
+This cartridge is a shameless DIY ripoff, getting awesomer by the second of course.